vikasj78/vikas_joshi.github.io/_pages/about.md

 ---
 About
 ======
-I am a physicist and data scientist with a demonstrated history of working in the research industry.
-I have worked with large datasets from several gamma-ray observatories, such as HESS, HAWC and SWGO, with diverse international teams.
-My research background provides me with solid experience in data analytics, data visualization, statistics, Python, machine learning models, and high-performance computing.
-As a team player with solid research, problem-solving, communication, and writing skills, I always look forward to learning new technologies.
+I am a research (data) scientist with a demonstrated history of working in the research industry.
+I have worked with large datasets from several gamma-ray observatories with diverse international teams.
+My research background provides me with solid experience in deep learning, machine learning, statistical analysis, data analysis, data visualisation, Python and C++ programming, SQL, and high-performance computing.
+As a team player with solid research, supervision, problem-solving, communication, and writing skills, I always look forward to learning new technologies.

 To have a look at my GitHub, LinkedIn and other pages.
 Please click on the corresponding icons below my profile picture.
 Thank you :)